ahundt/awesome-robotics/README.md

 # Awesome Robotics

-Links to tools and info that is useful for robots in one way or another.
+Links that are useful for robots.

 Simulators
 ----------